WasatchPhotonics/EnlightenMobile/README.md

 # EnlightenMobile

-This branch contains an experimental rewrite,
+This branch contains an experimental rewrite.

 The purpose is to simplify compliance with [#33](https://github.com/WasatchPhotonics/EnlightenMobile/issues/33) and prepare for EOY development goals.